Welcome to the digital transformation of healthcare

-It is essential for labs to be ready to think in different paradigms as their organisations face these new players, whether they turn out to be competitors or partners.
+It is essential for labs to be ready to think in different paradigms as their organizations face these new players, whether they turn out to be competitors or partners.

-Lab leaders must be prepared to participate in integrating multiple data sources to answer key questions about the value of their services — from ‘what was the effect of having that test performed?’ to ‘did it keep the patient out of the specialty office or reduce length of stay?’
-These types of questions can only be answered by combining multiple sources of data from the lab itself, electronic health records, administrative systems, and insurance claims.
+Lab leaders must be prepared to participate in integrating multiple data sources to answer key questions about the value of their services—from ‘what was the effect of having that test performed?’ to ‘did it keep the patient out of the specialty office or reduce length of stay?’
+These types of questions can only be answered by combining multiple sources of data, from the lab itself, from the EHR, from administrative systems, and insurance claims.

 Reframe what is possible